 Instagram & TikTok for Your influencer marketing campaign

 Instagram and TikTok are two different social media platforms.
 While they share a portion of the age demographics, TikTok appeals more to the 18 to 29-year-olds, while those 30 or above still primarily turn to Instagram.
 Facebook has the most viewers (3 billion) and TikTok and Instagram each have around 1 billion monthly users.
 Facebook and Instagram are owned by the same company.
 This means that all the valuable data that Facebook gathered and continues to gather is accessible to Instagram.
 Instagram is easier to use for an Influencer marketing campaign.
 Within just a few minutes, you can be creating full-featured professional videos.
 Plus, its photo and video-centric interface lends itself far better than Facebook as an influencer platform.
 The same goes for TikTok; that’s why you hear so often about TikTok influencers who quickly build such huge followings.
 But if you want to know how many people that clicked on a particular video were women in their 30s, you could probably get that info better from Facebook or Instagram.

 Influencer Management Platforms Bridge The Gap

 How do influence marketers maintain relationships with their influencers?
 In the past, this required a lot of legwork with emails and direct messages.
-Today, however, platforms like PopTribe can foster brand collaborations without the need for the influencer marketer to do all the work that needs to go into maintaining the influencer relationship.
-This has made the powerful paradigm of influencer marketing accessible to even more small businesses, entrepreneurs, and large brands.
-Learn More About PopTribe.
+Today, however, platforms like PopTribe can foster brand collaborations without the need for the influence marketer to do all the work that needs to go into maintaining the influencer relationship.
+This has made the powerful paradigm of influencer marketing accessible to even more small businesses, entrepreneurs and large brands.